contentful/forma-36/MIGRATION.md

 </Tabs>;
 ```

-It's also possible to use `Tabs` as a controlled component.
-Here is the example:
+You can also use `Tabs` as a controlled component.
+For example:

 ```tsx static=true
 import { Tabs } from '@contentful/f36-components';